jcphlux/LinixSteamGameServer/README.md

 # 7 Days to Die Steam App ID
 STEAM_APP_ID="294420"

+# Steam App beta branch (if applicable, leave empty for default branch)
+# For example, "experimental" for 7 Days to Die experimental branch
+STEAM_APP_BETA=""

 # Steam App Version (this will get updated by the script)
 STEAM_APP_VERSION="0"